 Jamón Ibérico is the pride of Spain.
 The lineage of the unique animals that produce these hams stretches back to pre-history when they ran wild in the Iberian Peninsula.
 Columbus had some of them on the Santa María when he set out to discover the New World.
 Our family, who founded Jamon.com, has been on a quest for the finest of all hams, Jamón Ibérico, since we started our business in 1996.

-Non-acorn fed Jamon Ibérico is produced from Cerdo Ibérico, a pig native to Southwestern Spain and Southeastern Portugal.
+Non-acorn fed Ibérico ham is produced from Cerdo Ibérico, a pig native to Southwestern Spain and Southeastern Portugal.
 These pigs are much fatter and have more marbled meat than normal pigs.
-As opposed to their luckier Bellota destined bretheren, they are mostly fed cereal feeds, and may be allowed limited free range time where herbs supplement their diet.
+As opposed to their luckier Bellota destined brethren, they are mostly fed cereal feeds, and may be allowed limited free range time where herbs supplement their diet.

-Jamón Ibérico de Bellota: a sub category of Jamón Ibérico where the pigs are free to roam the meadows of the 'dehesa'.
-During the autumn prior to their sacrifice, they are encouraged to gorge on acorns (bellotas) from the holm oak and cork trees, sometimes gaining as much as a kilo of weight a day.
+The acorn-fed version is called Jamón Ibérico de Bellota (bellota literally means acorn).
+These fortunate Ibérico pigs are free to roam the meadows of the 'dehesa', the ancient rangeland of western Spain.
+During the autumn they feast on acorns (bellotas) from the holm oak and cork trees, sometimes gaining as much as a kilo of weight a day.
 Much of the resultant fat is mono-unsaturated.
+In fact, they are sometimes called “walking olive trees” because their fat is nearly as healthy as extra virgin olive oil.

-Each of thes amazing types of Ibérico ham is cured 24 to 48 months, losing nearly half of their wieght as the fat melts away.
-When they are finished curing, they have an incredibly complex taste, distinct marbling, a deep red color and an intense ham flavor coming from mono-unsaturated fat.
+Ibérico de Bellota hams are cured 24 to 48 months, losing nearly half of their weight as the fat melts away.
+When the hams are finished curing, they have an incredibly complex taste, distinct marbling, a deep red color and an intense ham flavor bathed in mono-unsaturated fat.